NNPDF/nnpdf/doc/sphinx/source/vp/theorycov/examples.rst

 You must also list all the experiments you wish to include, along with any relevant c-factors.

 *IMPORTANT*: In order to ensure backwards compatibility now that the structure of data in runcards has been updated and ``experiments`` is deprecated, you must also include ``metadata_group: nnpdf31_process`` in the runcards, so that the scale variation prescriptions are done by process rather than by experiment.
+See :ref:`backwards-compatibility` for more details.

 .. code-block::  yaml
    :linenos: